-Two counselors share the school counseling position at Atlas and work together to meet the needs of our students.
-Heather Heidt has been a school counselor for 4 years and Edson Wagatsuma has over 20 years of experience from Hawaii.
+I have been a school counselor for 5 years at Atlas Elementary.
 The school counseling program includes a range of services: individual and group support, class meetings, crisis counseling, consultation, collaboration, family support and resource referrals.
 Groups are designed to meet the needs of the students each school year.
 School counseling is part of the Coeur d’Alene School District's educational program curriculum.Students can get connected with the school counselor through the following ways:

 · Parent referral